ml4bio/e2efold/E2Efold-FM/README.md

 Please navigate to the root of this repository, and run the following command to install the package e2efoldFM:
 ```
-conda activate e2efoldFM     # activate the enviornment
+conda activate e2efoldFM     # activate the environment
 pip install -e .     # install the package
 ```

-Adjust the version of the Prtorch according to the types of the graphics processing units (GPUs) research machine that you use.
-In our computation we use NVIDIA RTX3090, so we update the Pytorch to `torch==1.10.0` by running the command:
+Adjust the version of the Prtorch according to the type of GPU research machine that you use for running this package.
+In the test we use NVIDIA RTX3090, so we update the Pytorch to version 1.10.0 by running the command:
 ```
 pip install torch==1.10.0+cu113 torchvision==0.11.1+cu113 torchaudio==0.10.0+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html
 ```

-The inatsllment is fast and the install time of the whole package is less than 5 minutes.
+The installment of this package is fast and the whole install time is less than 5 minutes.